 We know that Ipswich Freemasons used to meet in local taverns as would any group of people with a common interest.
 In the early 18th century these meeting places included some well known names such as The Golden Lion, The Great White Horse, The Crown and Anchor (now WH Smith), The Kings Head and many others no longer in existence e.g The Bee Hive, The Unicorn, & The Green Man.

 Later in 1867 a masonic centre was established in St Stephens Church Lane (now the home of Ipswich Conservative Club).
 Unfortunately it went into liquidation within a short space of time.
 A new dedicated Masonic Centre was opened in Soane St in April 1879 and has been in continuous use ever since (this was the time of the first sewers being dug, horse drawn trams – and no street lighting!).
-A memorial tablet from the original building is now on the wall of the bar.
+A memorial plaque from the original building is now on the wall of the bar.
 The building contains a number of very interesting historical masonic artefacts which have been retained and are in continuous use.